AMReX-Combustion/PeleLMeX/README.md

 Both GNUmake and CMake can be used to build a *PeleLMeX* executable, but GNUmake is the prefered choice.
-The code handling the initial condition and boundary conditions is unique to each case, and subfolders in the `Exec` directory provide a number of example.
+The code handling the initial condition and boundary conditions is unique to each case, and subfolders in the `Exec` directory provide a number of examples.

 For instance, to compile the executable for the case of a rising hot bubble, move into the `HotBubble` folder: